datahubio/datahub-cloud-template-dataset/docs.md

   zoom={2}
 />

+> Make sure to upload your geoJSON file to the Github repository and update the params in the code.

 ### Data Table

 Let's continue by adding a table of your data like the one below:

 <FlatUiTable url="https://storage.openspending.org/alberta-budget/__os_imported__alberta_total.csv" />

+> To get this data replaced with your data, upload your csv file to your repository and update the URL

 ### Line and Bar Charts

+Here's a quick line chart:

 <LineChart
   data="data.csv"